Joan Wiffen: Honours and awards

 Wiffen was awarded an honorary DSc by Massey University in 1994.
 In the 1995 New Year Honours, she was appointed a Commander of the Order of the British Empire for services to science.
 In 2004, she won the Morris Skinner Award from the Society of Vertebrate Paleontology.
 In 2017, Wiffen was selected as one of the Royal Society Te Apārangi's "150 women in 150 words", celebrating the contributions of women to knowledge in New Zealand.

 Personal life

 In 1953 she married Pont Wiffen and they had two children.
+She dedicated the next two decades of her life to her family and maintaining their farm in Hawke's Bay farm.
 Joan Wiffen died at the age of 87 on 30 June 2009 in Hastings Hospital.